-Children with dyslexia may have difficulty with signs such as +, -, x, =, \div and %.
+Pupils with dyslexia can have difficulty with signs such as +, -, x, =, \div and %.
 They can have problems with the identification of shapes and they may reverse numbers such as P for 9 or 53 for 35.

-- that the dyslexic pupil has sign cards that display the vocabulary of the sign around it and that he is constantly encouraged to use these - that templates, shapes and tracing boards are available to reinforce the properties of shapes - that there is ample opportunity for revision and practice - that strategies are in place to combat reversals such as verbalising 'five, three, five-ty three, fifty three'
+- that the child with dyslexia has sign cards that display the vocabulary of the sign around it and that he is constantly encouraged to use it - that templates, shapes and tracing boards are available to reinforce the properties of shapes - that there is ample opportunity for revision and practice - that strategies are in place to combat reversals such as verbalising 'five, three, five-ty three, fifty three'